 We love our commuter students and seek to make HIU feel as much like home to you as possible.
 Check out all that we have to offer our commuter students.

 Commuters are welcome everywhere on campus.
 When you want a quiet place to study, the Library or Lambda Lounge (located on the second floor in between the Residence Halls) may be your best bet.
-The Nu Lounge is the commuter hot spot for connecting and preparing food.
-The newly renovated Activities Room (located in the Student Center) is connected to The Royal Hub where food can be purchased with flex points or cash.
-It also has pool tables and games as well as a TV room with a Wii gaming system.
+The Lisa Wilson Lounge is the commuter hot spot for connecting and preparing food.
+The d Activities Room (located in the Student Center) is connected to The Hub where food can be purchased with flex points or cash.
+It also has pool tables and games.
 Many students take advantage of the Southern California weather and hang out or study on one of the many benches and green lawns across campus.

 This lounge is conveniently located right in the middle of the academic buildings on campus.
 With comfy couches, tables and chairs, a refrigerator and microwave, and wireless internet, this lounge is the ideal home away from home for our commuter students.
 There is also a bulletin board in the Nu Lounge with info to connect commuters with the resources and relationships they need.